KristerV/website/gitpod/docs/introduction/getting-started/index.md

 **Caption:** An example project configured to install, build and run a `yarn` project with a webserver, exposed on port 3000.
 On start, the webserver preview is opened automatically.

-### Gitpod, but faster

-You might have noticed the different task commands above, such as `init` and `before`.
-See [Workspace Tasks](/docs/configure/workspaces/tasks) for more.

-Excellent!
-To learn more about the difference between init and command, please have a look at Start Tasks.

 See the [.gitpod.yml reference page](/docs/references/gitpod-yml) for more.

-## Step 4: Collaborate

-`youtube: TrY15zN98p8`

-Gitpod can provide fully initialized, perfectly set-up developer environments for any kind of software project.
-This page helps you understand how to provide such a configuration for _your project_.